Summary

 An Egg Is Quiet by Dianna Aston

-Student Version Embryo Card Sort (attached, one per group of 2-3, cut out)
+Student Version Embryo Card Sort (attached; print one-sided; cut out; one per group of 2-3)

 Teacher Version Embryo Card Sort (attached)

-Explain Card Sort (attached, one per group of 2-3, cut out)
+Explain Card Sort (attached; print one-sided; cut out; one per group of 2-3)

-Animal Embryo Development Graph (attached; one per student)
+Animal Embryo Development Graph (attached; print one-side; one per student)

-I Used to Think, but Now I Know Handout (attached; one half-sheet per student)
+I Used to Think But Now I Know handout (attached; print one-sided; one half-sheet per student)

 Engage

-Allow students to look back through the book if they need to revisit it.
-In pairs, have students share what they've written and revisit the book (or copies of pages of the book) to either reinforce the observations they made or to revise them.
-Also, use this time for students to discuss the questions they wrote and see if rereading the book answers the questions or if further investigation is needed.
+Display slide 6.
+Pair students up and have them share what they've written.
+If needed, revisit the book (or copies of the book’s pages) to either reinforce the observations they made or to revise them.
+Also, encourage students to use this time to discuss the questions they wrote and decide if rereading the book would answer the questions or if further investigation is needed.

 Explore